Category: UX advice / How I work

 It’s a classic approach but testimonials really are valuable and a flexible way of showing what you offer: a lot of nuance and variety can fit into those words.

-I also offer some paid products, like my book, online course, and workshops.
+I also offer some paid products, like my book, UX templates, and online course (now free).
 Regardless of the medium I find this a great way to explain my approach and build confidence in people that I know what I’m talking about.

 I offer up so much of what I’ve learned, that you could probably find most of my knowledge for free and not have to hire me.
 If you have no budget and lots of time then by all means do.
 However there will always be some clients who have the budget but not the time to do UX on top of everything else they do and so a consultant is useful.